 Acquiring Taiwanese in the 1970s

-During the 1970s, I was fortunate to have the opportunity to live and work on Taiwan.
+During the 1970s, I was fortunate to have the opportunity to live and work in Taiwan.
 In that decade I was living in the southwestern port city of Kaohsiung in a predominantly Taiwanese speaking neighborhood.
 When I arrived I only knew Chinese Mandarin, but by the time I left in 1979 to return to the States I had already picked up spoken Taiwanese from my family and neighbors which has remained with me all my life.
-In this article I will share with you some colorful Taiwanese expressions and idioms which I hope you find very interesting and useful.
+In this article, I will share with you some colorful Taiwanese expressions and idioms which I hope you find very interesting and useful.

 Taiwanese Expressions With English Translations

 The following is a listing by categories of different Taiwanese adjectives, idioms, colorful expressions, verbs, and other expressions which I heard and used often during my years in Taiwan.
 If possible, I have included the literal translation of some expressions.
 I have not used any one Romanization standard because many are in use in Taiwan today.

 Colorful Taiwanese Adjectives:

 1. Ang gi-gi - bright or brilliant red

 2. Beh shek-shek - very, very white